codersb04/Music-Recommendation-system-with-webpage/README.md

 - Create a selectbox using streamlit and search button
 - extract the song and poster
 - Created 5 column each containing recommended songs name with poster
+- File can be excuted using the command "Streamlit run app.py" on the terminal
 ## Problem faced and Solution
 - The main problem I faced was with the package installation.
 - The best way to resolve is to create an environment with suitable python version.